-WASHINGTON, D.C. — Business conditions at architecture firms continue to improve.
-As a leading economic indicator of construction activity, the Architecture Billings Index reflects the approximate nine- to twelve- month lag time between architecture billings and construction spending.
-The American Institute of Architects reported the December ABI score was 52.0, down from the mark of 53.2 in November.
-This score reflects an increase in demand for design services (any score above 50 indicates an increase in billings).
-The new projects inquiry index was 59.4, down slightly from the 59.6 mark of the previous month.
-“While it’s not an across-the-board … Read more
+WASHINGTON, D.C. — As the prognosis for the design and construction industry continues to improve, the Architecture Billings Index is reflecting its strongest growth since November 2007.
+As a leading economic indicator of construction activity, the ABI reflects the approximate nine- to twelve-month lag time between architecture billings and construction spending.
+The American Institute of Architects reported the January ABI score was 54.2, up sharply from a mark of 51.2* in December.
+This score reflects a strong increase in demand for design services (any score above 50 indicates an increase in billings).
+The new projects inquiry … Read more

 Join our thriving community of 70,000+ superintendents and trade professionals on LinkedIn!